chinholee/chinholee.github.io/csc491/index.md

 **Regrade policy:**

-If you dispute the grade received for a quiz, you must submit, in writing through Gradescope, a detailed and clearly stated argument for what you believe is incorrect and why, within 5 days after the homework was returned to you.
+If you dispute the grade received for a quiz, you must submit, in writing through Gradescope, a detailed and clearly stated argument for what you believe is incorrect and why, within 5 days after the quiz was returned to you.

 All regrade requests will be reviewed by the instructor.
 Requests of regrade of a specific problem may result in a regrade of the entire assignment.
 This regrade and written response is final.
 Keep in mind that a regrade request may result in the overall score for an assignment being lowered.